clovertortoise/clovertortoise/files/TemplateReadme.md

-Here is an example of the GitHub readme file for one of the projects in the portfolio website:
+Here is template for projects in this portfolio website:

 # Security Assessment and Audit